i10416/bench/README.md

 #### Qsort benchmark

 In general, it is clear that upcall JVM method from native is quite slow.
 The following change makes a program extremely slower(check `SimpleNativeCallBenchmarks.jniNativeQSort` and `SimpleNativeCallBenchmarks.jniQSort`).
+There's only a small difference in performance between array copy back and forth and array copy without copy back.
+See `SimpleNativeCallBenchmarks.slincQSortWithCopyBack	` and `SimpleNativeCallBenchmarks.slincQSortWithoutCopyBack`.

+`SimpleNativeCallBenchmarks.slincQsortAllocCallbackForEachIteration` is much slower than `slincQSortWithCopyBack` and `slincQSortWithoutCopyBack`.
+Allocating upcall seems cosly operation.

 ```diff
 (JNIEnv *jenv, jobject jobj, jintArray jarr){